 Our southern neighbor is statistically the most popular destination for Canadians (by far), pandemic or not.
 And many are asking us many questions about how Canadians can travel to the United States.
 So we’ll help you out—especially since it’s honestly pretty simple now.
 Very simple… for most Canadians.

-While you wait for Flytrippers’ useful FAQ with answers to 60+ questions as part of our upcoming ultimate guide to traveling during the pandemic that is coming soon as part of our mission to help you travel more for less, here is a complete guide on how to travel to the USA.
+We have an ultimate guide on how to travel anywhere during the pandemic, as part of our mission to help you travel more for less, but here is a complete guide on how to travel to the USA specifically.

 COVID-19 travel rules are sometimes complicated… but NOT for Canada and the USA.
 They are extremely simple in Canada and the USA… and they really don’t change that often either compared to everywhere else.

-(By the way, Flytrippers always spots cheap flight deals to the USA on its main page and there are currently record-breaking Aeroplan offers, including one that gives you 5 roundtrip reward flights to the USA as a welcome bonus, the highest currently available in Canada and it’s still the best card overall.)
+(By the way, Flytrippers always spots cheap flight deals to the USA on its main page and there are currently record-breaking Aeroplan offers, including one that gives you 5 roundtrip reward flights to the USA as a welcome bonus, one of the highest currently available in Canada and it’s always the best card overall.)

-So let’s get to the point and look specifically at how Canadians can travel to the United States (you can use this table of contents to go the sections you want to read, as always).
+So let’s get to the point and look specifically at how Canadians can travel to the United States (you can use this table of contents to go to the sections you want to read, as in all of our guides).